opalmedapps/opal-app/README.md

-# MUHC Oncology Patient Application
+# Opal Patient Portal Application
-Opal - the MUHC Oncology Patient Application for mobile phones and the web - is a product that has arisen from the winning project of the 2014 MUHC Q+ initiative.
+Opal—a patient portal for mobile devices and the web—is an application that has arisen from the winning project of the 2014 MUHC Q+ initiative.
 The project proposal was submitted by the Health Informatics Group (HIG, see below) and was entitled “Realistic knowledge-based waiting time estimates for radiation oncology patients - addressing the pain of waiting”.
 It had as its goal the provision of waiting time estimates to radiation oncology patients.
-The app has now extended its initiative to provide appointments, lab results, clinical documents, educational material and much more, making it a full-fledged, empowerment tool for those undergoing radiation treatment.
+The app has now extended its initiative to provide appointments, lab results, clinical documents, educational material and much more, beyond the scope of only radiation oncology, making it a full-fledged, empowerment tool for those undergoing medical treatment.

 ## Table of contents
 - [MUHC Oncology Patient Application](#muhc-oncology-patient-application)
   - [Table of contents](#table-of-contents)